MainulDip/iOS-study/xcode-overview.md

 ### IBOutlet and IBActions's Connections UI:
 It is at the lat entry of the storyboard's view's attribute panel.
 All IB connections are there.
 Disconnected connections should be removed.
 Otherwise there will be Error.
-Always clean the disconnected outlet.
+Always clean the disconnected outlet